 Make sure you understand the billing.
-In Florida, all bondsmen must charge 10% of the bail amount.
+In most states across the US, all bondsmen must charge 10% of the bail amount.
 They cannot charge over that or undercut it.
 If your bail is posted at $5,000, your bondsman should charge you $500.
 There are a few exceptions including if bail is set at a lower amount than $1,000.

 His fee is his pay, you will not get that back.
 If necessary, find out if payments may be paid on the fee, or whether it is required upfront.
 Most bond agencies accept cash or credit cards for payment.